-- Money Mule.
 This type of fraud involves you receiving money that is illegally obtained with or without your knowledge.
-As a money mule, you are often paid to receive stolen money into your account, and are instructed to wire a portion of that said money to a different account.
+As a money mule, you are often paid to receive stolen money into your account and are instructed to wire a portion of that said money to a different account.
 Victims of this type of fraud are often unaware that they are committing fraud and money laundering.

-- Identity Theft.
 This is a form of deception where someone steals your personal information (such as name, date of birth, home address, social identification records, etc.) without your permission to commit fraud.
-Identity theft often happens when fraudsters or hackers trick you to divulging your personal information to apply for a credit card or other financial services, which can also ruin your credit ratings.
+Identity theft often happens when fraudsters or hackers trick you into divulging your personal information to apply for a credit card or other financial services, which can also ruin your credit ratings.

-- SIM Swap Scam.
 Another form of deception is the SIM swap scam.
 You fall victim to this scam when you’re instructed to send a message to your network provider to activate a SIM upgrade.
 The instruction will also ask for your OTP or PIN.
-After your share these account details, your phone suddenly loses signal or stops working.
+After you share these account details, your phone suddenly loses signal or stops working.
 The fraudster then takes over your mobile number and receives all incoming messages and calls, as well as your OTP for banking transactions.